criskoapps/criskoapps.github.io/README.md

 I hate myself for loving you \
 Can't break free from the the things that you do \
 I wanna walk but I run back to you \
-That's why I hate myself for loving you
+That's why I hate myself for loving you ...
+Ow, uh

 Daylight spent the night without you \
 But I've been dreamin' 'bout the lovin' you do \